Devashree95/Fact-ChecKing-for-LLM/README.md

 Please follow following instructions to run the code:
 # Notebooks:
 The Doc2Vec.ipynb and bert.ipynb notebooks uploaded in "Notebooks" directory can be used to go through the complete process from data load to model evaluation.
-These notebooks contain most of the main functionality of our project and have been created to simplify the code run.
+These notebooks contain all of the main functionality of our project and have been created to simplify the code run.

 # Doc2Vec:
 1. Update config.py file with your supabase and openai credentials and table details.